DeepeshKalura/landbond/agent/README.md

 # agent

-THis is the second part of the applications for pratical 14 which
+THis is the second part of the applications for pratical 14 which for the agents.